tildetown/rodo/README.md

 3. `cd` into the `rodo` directory
 4. Choose one of the options below for running rodo:
     * To use rodo using the Racket interpreter run: `racket rodo.rkt`
-    * To use rodo as an single-file executable follow the two steps below:
+    * To use rodo as an single-file executable follow the steps below:
-        1. Run `raco exe rodo.rkt` to compile rodo into a single-file executable.
+        1. Run `raco exe rodo.rkt` to compile rodo into a single-file executable
-        2. Run `./rodo`.
+        2. Run `./rodo`
 5. (optional) Create a wrapper in your `$PATH` directory to run rodo from anywhere:

 ```